Linux distributions#

 Installation#

-It is highly recommended to install Ubuntu directly on your laptop or as a dual boot operating system alongside your existing OS.
-However we also provide some guidance on installing Ubuntu within a Virtual Environment on your laptop.
+We recommend installing Ubuntu directly on your laptop or as a dual-boot operating system alongside your existing OS.
+If you prefer, we also provide guidance on installing Ubuntu within a virtual machine.

 • First you need to download a .iso image file which contains the version of Ubuntu you want.
-Here is 22.04 LTS make sure to download the desktop image.
+Here is 22.04 LTS make sure to download the desktop image, and one of the architecture that matches your computer.

 • Next, you need a free USB drive with at least 2GB of space.
 The drive will be completely written over.

 • You need some software to write the .iso to the USB.
-If on Windows you can use Rufus
+If on Windows you can use Rufus, if on macOS Balena Etcher

 • Create the bootable USB drive, disconnect the USB then reconnect to your computer.

-• If your computer simply boots into the existing operating system you need to change the boot order in your BIOS.
+• If your computer boots into the existing operating system, you will need to change the boot order in your BIOS.

-• Your computer should now boot into Ubuntu installation and you can follow the instructions for dual boot.
+• Your computer should now boot into the Ubuntu installation.
+Follow the instructions for dual boot setup.

 Virtual Machine#

-Note: Using a Virtual Machine might require some particular settings for you networking settings.
-The virtual machine should appear as a device on your local network.
-For example, in VirtualBox, you need to set up a Bridged Network.
-This might differ in other hypervisors.
+When using a Virtual Machine, specific networking settings may need to be adjusted.
+The virtual machine must appear as a device on your local network.
+For example, in VirtualBox, you will need to set up a Bridged Network, though this configuration might differ for other hypervisors.

 Terminal#